rust-random/book/src/portability.md

 code requiring a bounded `usize` value will sample a `u32` value unless the upper bound exceeds `u32::MAX`.
 (Note that this actually improves benchmark performance in many cases.)

+## Portability of floats

+The results of floating point arithmetic depend on rounding modes and implementation details.
+Especially the results of transcendental functions vary from platform to platform.
+Due to this, the distributions in `rand_distr` are not always portable for `f32` and `f64`.
+However, we strive to make them as portable as possible.